 There were new toys in the 1920s, too, such as little red wagons, yo-yos, pedal cars that you could ride in, Tinker-Toys, and electric trains that ran on batteries or electricity.
 Sometimes, children dreamed big and asked Santa for a pony for Christmas.

 With electricity in many people's homes, demand grew for more sophisticated household aids.
 Mothers hoped for electric irons, toasters, vacuum cleaners, and other wonders of this new decade.
 Gifts for men were often of a practical nature—socks, hats, handkerchiefs, house slippers, robes, and pocket knives were common choices.

 Technological Advances of the 1920s

 Think back to a time when there were no televisions or computers.
-Many of the things that we take for granted were not available in the1920s, but there were some new technologies that were indicative of huge steps forward (telephones, electricity).
+Many of the things that we take for granted were not available in the 1920s, but some new technologies were indicative of huge steps forward (telephones, electricity).
 It was also a time when women won the right to vote and began to take jobs outside the home.